 The first AGM was held on 27 November 1985 when our name was changed to Budleigh Salterton & District Hospiscare.
 The provision of the nursing service by Hospiscare Exeter, Mid & East Devon started on 1 September 1986.

 In June 2015, the Charity Commission granted us CIO (Charitable Incorporated Organisation) status, a new form of charity introduced to provide various benefits over previous forms.

 The Hospiscare@Home service, extending the existing Clinical Nurse Specialist (CNS) service to hands-on nursing care in the patient's own home, launched at the end of June 2017.

-Our administration is carried out from an office in the Budleigh Salterton Medical Centre; we also work closely with Hospiscare Exmouth & Lympstone and the nurses are based at their offices at Highview Gardens, Exmouth.
+Our administration is carried out from an office at 'Seachange' Budleigh Hub, East Budleigh Road; the nurses are based at Highview Gardens, Exmouth.

 We need to raise in excess of £400,000 per annum to continue to support the vital services we provide to the local community.
 We do not receive any financial support from the NHS or the Government.